-Body armor, just like any other garment that you wear on your body, is bound to get dirty.
-Whether you wear your bulletproof vest under or over your ordinary clothing, it will get dirty at some point.
-You need to be able to properly maintain your body armor if you want it to last long.
-You do not want to be shopping for body armor every few months.
-Part of good body armor maintenance is ensuring it stays clean.
+Body armor, just like any other garment you wear on your body, is bound to get dirty.
+Proper cleaning and maintenance are essential if you want your body armor to last long.
+Let's face it — you don't want to be shopping for body armor every few months.

 Materials Used to Make Body Armor

-Body armor comes in different types and categories.
-As such, many different materials are used to make body armor.
-Certain body armor pieces are made using particular materials.
-Bulletproof vests are the most popular body armor pieces.
-They are made of either PE (Polyethylene) or Kevlar fabrics.
+Most bulletproof vests are made of PE (Polyethylene) or Kevlar fabrics.
 In some instances, carrier vests can be reinforced with ceramic or steel armor plates.
 The materials used to make a particular body armor piece determine how it is cleaned or washed.

-The body armor cleaning conversation mainly revolves around bulletproof vests since they are the most used type of body armor.
-Other pieces such as helmets, need to be cleaned at some point as well.
-Our exploration into how body armor should be cleaned will, therefore, revolve around bulletproof vests.
+While other pieces like helmets need to be cleaned at some point as well, the body armor cleaning conversation mainly revolves around bulletproof vests since they're the most used type of body armor.
 The ballistic materials used to make different body armor pieces are the same in most instances.
 Therefore, there isn’t much difference in how they should be cleaned.

-Before we get into it, it is important to mention that body armor made of steel or ceramic needs to be cleaned as well.
-It is quite easy to clean steel or ceramic surfaces though.
-You just need to wipe the surface of the steel or ceramic with a wet cloth, and all the dust or debris on it will be off.
-Dry up the surfaces with a dry cloth one you are done cleaning them.
-You also need to ensure you properly store steel or ceramic body armor.
+Before we get into it, it's important to mention that body armor made of steel or ceramic needs to be cleaned as well.
+It's quite easy to clean steel or ceramic surfaces, though.
+You just need to wipe dust and debris from the surface with a wet cloth, then wipe it with a dry cloth.
 Keep liquids or any sort of reactive substances away from the surface of steel body armor during storage.

-Kevlar Bulletproof vests and plate carriers tend to attract dust or odors after being worn for a while.
-Cleaning them does not have to be such a headache though.
-Before you start cleaning a carrier vest, ensure all armor plates and inserts are taken out of a carrier before you start cleaning it.
+Kevlar bulletproof vests and plate carriers tend to attract dust or odors after being worn for a while.
+Cleaning them does not have to be such a headache, though.
+Before you start cleaning a carrier vest, ensure all armor plates and inserts are taken out of the carrier before you start cleaning it.
 You should also remove all the waist and shoulder straps on the vest.

-These are the items you’ll need to be able to properly clean your armor.
+These are the items you’ll need to clean your armor properly:

 - Hook tabs